buttonwoodcx/bcx-aurelia-dnd/src/tutorial/testing-part2.md

 `bcx-aurelia-dnd` listens mouse/touch events at top HTML document level.
 For most of your mouse event simulation, it doesn't matter what's the `event.target`.
 But `event.target` does matter for your first mouse event simulation, the `'mousedown'` event that starts a DnD session.

-The first `'mousedown'` `event.target` must be your intended source element (or its child element), `DndService` needs this information to find a matching DnD source delegate.
+The first `'mousedown'` `event.target` must be your intended source/handler(if defined) element (or its child element), `DndService` needs this information to find a matching DnD source delegate.

-> In [Buttonwood Cloud Broker](http://www.buttonwood.com.au/products/cloud-broker/cloud-broker/), we do not do view level test yet.
-At this stage, it's too much work for us to cover our ever changing layout and style.
-We only covers pure JS code, to give us at least the confidence on logic layer.